Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 TODO: Disable DD in Jet Packs mod if this mod is present.

 # Universal:
+- Wider DD area for this unit (requires precision drop)
+- This unit doesn't count towards DD delay (high AP cost)

-Hit the ground running - gain a Move action after deployment.
+- Hit the ground running - gain a Move action after deployment.
 - Smoke Screen - apply a cloud of smoke around the deployment area upon deployment.
 - Enter Overwatch upon landing.